geodes-sms/bibler/README.md

 Not only is it a fully functional software, the tool has been entirely modeled and synthesized in Python.
 It is used for educational purposes in order to understand how to generate a complete application from UML models in an agile and test-driven environment.

-You can interact with BiBler via its GUI, its API, or as a we service.
+You can interact with BiBler via its GUI, its API, or as a web service.

 ![gui_screenshot](https://a.fsdn.com/con/app/proj/bibler/screenshots/screenshot.png/1)
 ![console_screenshot](https://a.fsdn.com/con/app/proj/bibler/screenshots/library.png/1)